tiffanyho-appdev/fortune-teller/README.md

 ## Getting Started video

 You'll find a brief Getting Started video for this project in Canvas.
 You should still read this README thoroughly.
-(The video is from before we started using Cloud9, so wherever you see `localhost:3000`, instead replace it with your Cloud9 Preview URL.)
+(The video is from before we started using Cloud9, so wherever you see `localhost:3000`, instead imagine your Cloud9 Preview URL.)

 ## Study static routes